During the time that Amiga was popular both in the EU and US, you had one of those gorgeous devices.

 If you have done everything as I described it, you should be able to boot the WB.

-The most important step that you can do now is to shut down the emulator and make a backup of your configuration file and created a hard drive.
+The most important step that you can do now is to shut down the emulator and make a backup of your configuration file (under the documents folder) and created a hard drive.
 There is no time machine in the retro world and you will, guaranteed, screw up somewhere at some point.
 A nice restore using a previous backup will save you time without redoing those steps described above.

 Amiga Forever, for every missed developer out there.